 Werkgroep voor Tertiaire en Kwartaire Geologie

 Bernard M. Landau, Mathias Harzhauser, Yeşim İslamoğlu, & Carlos Marques da Silva.
 (2013).
 Systematics and palaeobiogeography of the gastropods of the middle Miocene (Serravallian) Karaman Basin, Turkey.
-Cainozoic research, 11-13(1), 3–584.
+Cainozoic Research, 11-13(1), 3–584.